pypa/cibuildwheel/CI.md

 > ¹ Python version not really pinned, but dependent on the (default) version of image used.

-In addition additional non-x86 architectures are covered on Travis CI using Python 3.5.
+Non-x86 architectures are covered on Travis CI using Python 3.5.